DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 We considered including references within the conditions section of the page, but decided to give them a separate section.

-They’re different to other conditions because:
+They’re different from other conditions because:

 - candidates can add reference requests, but training providers cannot add conditions once an offer has been accepted
 - candidates cannot take any action on conditions within the service, but they can cancel or send reminders about reference requests